dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 ### Distribution of Kills at 15 Minutes

 Here we see that our distribution is a positive skew that centers around 7 kills.
-This data is pretty surprising since pro players tend to play a slow and safe early game to reduce risky plays.
+This results are unexpected because pro players tend to play a slow and safe early game to reduce risky plays, which results in a low kill count early game.

 <iframe
   src="assets/killdist1.html"